 Sometimes you get to the point where — unless the photos or something else about the profile are truly exceptional — seeing the same types of descriptions and over-used phrases are enough to make you close the browser tab without bothering to initiate contact.

-If you want your dating profile to stand out from the masses, there are certain things that could be helpful to keep in mind:
+If you want your dating profile to stand out from the masses, there are certain things to keep in mind:

 1. Your screen name

 Don’t choose a name like SexKitten or HotPants unless you’re trying to attract the kind of guy who’s drawn to that sort of description.

 This is the short tagline that appears at the top of your profile — short, sweet and to the point.
 Some people say it’s important to have a catchy headline, but I’m ambivalent about this one.
 If you can think of something good to put up there, you should do so.
 As for me, I rarely pay attention to the headers on people’s profiles or notice what they say.

 Having a range of photos on your profile can lessen other mistakes you might make while writing.
 On the flip side, you may have an awesome rockin’ profile, but if you don’t include decent photos (or God forbid, if you don’t include any photos at all), your efforts may go largely unnoticed.

 You need close-ups, so people can see what you really look like (without your face being obscured by sunglasses or a hat), as well as full-body shots.
 It’s also a good idea to include a photo where you appear dressed-up, and also in casual clothes.

 Maybe you’re going to tell me that you don’t have any photos.
 I understand; my roommate is thinking about joining Facebook and I’ve already told her that she needs at least one photo to use for her main profile picture.
 She balks; she says she doesn’t have any good ones which have been taken recently.
 I continue to say, you need at least one.
 No exceptions!
 I would take some for her if she was willing to let me point a camera her way.